mebeim/aoc/2021/README.md

-As per the "split", this means dividing the number by two and replacing it with a pair where the left part is the rounded down result of the division, while the right part is what is the rounded up result:
+As per the "split", this means dividing the number by two and replacing it with a pair where the left part is the rounded down result of the division, while the right part is the rounded up result:

 ```
 [10,[1,2]] --- split the 10 --> [[5,5],[1,2]]